Atyantik/flarekit/apps/web/README.md

-# **Astroflare Web App**
+# **Flarekit Web App**

-This repository contains the **Astroflare Web App**, a high-performance, edge-first web application built with **Astro** and deployed on **Cloudflare Pages**.
+This repository contains the **Flarekit Web App**, a high-performance, edge-first web application built with **Astro** and deployed on **Cloudflare Pages**.
 It includes serverless API routes, R2 integration, and D1 database management, making it an ideal choice for scalable web applications.

 ---